BUYER’S GUIDE – HOME LOANS

 Stamp Duty is a tax collected by the Government on every document by which any right, title, interest or liability is created, transferred, extended, extinguished or recorded.
 Since the values of transactions in the real estate market tend to be quite high, the amount of stamp duty is also a large amount.

-Only exception to Stamp Duty is when the property is transferred through “Will” of a deceased person.
-All other transfer documents like agreement to sell, development agreement, Conveyance Deed, Gift Deed, Mortgage Deed, Exchange Deed, Deed of Partition, Power of Attorneys, lease deeds, etc. have to be property stamped before registration.
+The only exception to Stamp Duty is when the property is transferred through “Will” of a deceased person.
+All other transfer documents like an agreement to sell, development agreement, Conveyance Deed, Gift Deed, Mortgage Deed, Exchange Deed, Deed of Partition, Power of Attorneys, lease deeds, etc. have to be property stamped before registration.

 Market Value of Flat = Carpet Area x 20% x Ready Reckoner Value of that Area